Win Griffiths

 Winston James Griffiths, OBE (born 11 February 1943), known as Win Griffiths, is a Welsh politician and former teacher who served in both the European Parliament and the House of Commons.
 A member of the Labour Party, he represented South Wales in the European Parliament from 1979 to 1989 and Bridgend in the House of Commons from 1987 to 2005.

 During his parliamentary career, Griffiths held several front bench positions in opposition and served as Parliamentary Under-Secretary of State for Wales under Tony Blair from May 1997 to July 1998.
 Following his retirement from Parliament in 2005, he continued his public service through various healthcare and voluntary sector roles, and was appointed an OBE in the 2011 New Year Honours.

 Early life and education

 Winston James Griffiths was born on 11 February 1943, the son of Evan George Griffiths and Rachel Elizabeth Griffiths.
 He was educated at Brecon Boys' Grammar School before attending the University College of Wales, Cardiff, where he graduated in 1965 with a bachelor of arts degree and diploma of education.

 Before entering politics, Griffiths worked as a teacher.

 Political career

 European Parliament (1979–1989)

 Griffiths began his political career in 1979 when he was elected as Member of the European Parliament for the newly created South Wales constituency.
 He served in this role for ten years until 1989, when he was succeeded by Wayne David.
+During this time, from 1984 to 1987, he was a Vice-President of the Parliament.